Take videos with a PC

 Most phones and tablets with a wireless connection can automatically upload photos and videos.

 and set it to upload to OneDrive.
-For more information, see Mobile apps: FAQ.
+For more info, see Mobile apps: FAQ.

 If you have a